dibope/mcserverstarter/README.md

 - **Permissions:** Set these two permissions ONLY:
   - **Actions:** Read and Write
   - **Workflows:** Read and Write

+>  Copy the token immediately - you can't see it again! (you can reset the token tough)

+> [!WARNING]
-⚠️ **CRITICAL:** Do NOT give "Contents" permission or any other permissions!
+> Do NOT give **Contents** permission or any other permissions except the mentioned ones!
 This would let the anyone with token edit your fork.
 So check if these are the final permissions

 ![image](https://github.com/user-attachments/assets/763a4470-551a-4489-82cb-a5625eaa36b1)

 ![PAT1](https://github.com/dibope/workflowtrigger_bot/blob/main/PAT1.jpg)
 ![PAT2](https://github.com/dibope/workflowtrigger_bot/blob/main/PAT2.jpg)

-5. Click **Generate token**
-6. **IMPORTANT:** Copy the token immediately - you can't see it again!

 ### Step 5: Connect the Bot to Your Repository